Fair Processing Notice

 Our Commitment to Data Privacy and Confidentiality Issues

-We are committed to protecting your privacy and will only process personal confidential data in accordance with the Data Protection Act 1998, the Common Law Duty of Confidentiality and the Human Rights Act 1998.
+We are committed to protecting your privacy and will only process personal confidential data in accordance with the General Data Protection Regulation (GDPR),the Common Law Duty of Confidentiality and the Human Rights Act 1998.
 The various laws and rules about using and sharing confidential information, with which the CCG will comply, are available in “A guide to confidentiality in health and social care” which is published on the NHS Digital website.

-Bedfordshire CCG is a Data Controller under the terms of the Data Protection Act 1998 we are legally responsible for ensuring that whenever we collect, use, hold, obtain, record or share personal confidential data about you, we do it in compliance with the 8 Data Protection Principles.
+Bedfordshire CCG is a Data Controller under the terms of the General Data Protection Regulation (GDPR) we are legally responsible for ensuring that whenever we collect, use, hold, obtain, record or share personal confidential data about you, we do it in compliance with the GDPR.

 Everyone working for the NHS has a legal duty to keep information about you confidential.
 The NHS Care Record Guarantee and NHS Constitution provide a commitment that all NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing.